rcravens/kit/templates/.empty/README.md

 Each template can provide additional commands to the kit platform.
 By following the `example.sh` format your commands will automatically be loaded for applications created from your template.

+If your project requires a build step (e.g., `composer install` or `npm install`) you can package the build commands into the `build.sh` example.
+This is currently setup for building a Laravel project, but can be adapted for your project.
+The `build.sh` command for the template is called when you call `kit new` for the template type.

 ## 💥 Environment Variables

 When a user runs a kit command for an application created by your template, the `set_env.sh` script is run early in the command life-cycle.
 This allows your template to define environment variables (or perform other initialization) that your commands will leverage.
 That allows you to factor our "common code" and place it in the `set_env.sh` script.